aessakine/MVA-RL-Assignment/README.md

 This challenge is inspired by the 2006 paper by Ernst et al. titled "[Clinical data based optimal STI strategies for HIV: a reinforcement learning approach](https://ieeexplore.ieee.org/abstract/document/4177178)".
 It is based on the 2004 simulation model of Adams et al. published in the "[Dynamic Multidrung Therapies for HIV: Optimal and STI Control Approaches](https://www.aimspress.com/fileOther/PDF/MBE/1551-0018_2004_2_223.pdf)" paper.
 You don't have to read these papers (although the first might be a great inspiration for your work, while the second might provide better insights as to the physical quantities manipulated).
 In particular, your agent doesn't have to mimic that of Ernst et al.!
 Feel free to be creative and develop your own solution (FQI, DQN, evolutionary search, policy gradients: your choice).

-You are provided with the simulator class `HIVPatient` of an HIV infected patient's immune system.
+the simulator class `HIVPatient` of an HIV infected patient's immune system was provided.
 This simulator follows the Gymnasium interface and provides the usual functions.
 Your goal is to design a closed-loop control strategy which performs structured treatment interruption, ie. a control strategy which keeps the patient healthy while avoiding prescribing drugs at every time step.

 The `HIVPatient` class implements a simulator of the patient's immune system through 6 state variables, which are observed every 5 days (one time step):
 - `T1` number of healthy type 1 cells (CD4+ T-lymphocytes),